This site presents a reference view of an IDDAS-compatible implementation.

 If no activation occurs, nothing is charged.

-They are not upgrades.
+They are not add-ons, upgrades, or optional features.

 There are no special cases.